Improving the user experience

 In this context, there are only two special folders for each user:

 Special folder redirection enables you to specify the locations of a user’s special folders so that these remain fixed across different server types and server farm configurations.
-This is particularly important if, for example, a mobile user needs to log on to servers in different server farms.
+It is important if, for example, a mobile user logs on to servers in different server farms.
 For static, desk-based workstations, where the user can log on to servers that reside in a single server farm, special folder redirection is rarely necessary.

-This is a two-part procedure.
+A two-part procedure is as follows.
 First, you enable special folder redirection by making an entry in module.ini; then you specify the folder locations in the [WFClient] section, as described here:

 SFRAllowed = True